philchuang/vMix-M5Stick-Tally-Light/README.md

 ## TODO

+* [ ]  Store uptime info as current + last, copy from current to last on startup
 * [ ]  Use Preferences.h instead of EEPROM.h for settings (maybe keep EEPROM for last used settings & tracking)
 * [ ]  Battery indicator on all screens
 * [ ]  Detect and indicate when battery is fully charged